|As only a tiny section of Ravla Khempur, also known as the Best Exotic Marigold Hotel, for the 2012 movie filmed on site.|

-The breed deteriorated in the 1930s, when poor management practices resulted in a reduction of the breeding stock, but today has regained some of its popularity.
+The breed deteriorated in the 1930s when poor management practices reduced the breeding stock, but today has regained some of its popularity.
 The Marwari is used for light draught and agricultural work, as well as riding and packing.
 In 1995, a breed society was formed for the Marwari horse in India.

 |Can you imagine lounging in this window seat with a cup of tea/coffee or wine?|

 We’re delighted to have seen the stunning and unique creatures up close and took more photos than we can use here.
 Their curly ears are quite the sight to see in person.

 |This man spends time with this dog guarding the property.|

 |The dinnerware in the hotel’s dining room is made of brass and depicts the Marwari horse’s head on the knives and hooves on the balance of the artful pieces.|

 After we completed the tour, our generous host offered us tea/coffee and sweet biscuits (cookies).
 Tom ate the cookies with his cup of dark roasted coffee while I sipped on a fine cup of black tea.

 |The horse theme is carried out through the property, as shown in these bridle buckles used in the design of the dining chairs.|

 As we sat in the gorgeous room, admiring everything around us, as shown in the photos below, I couldn’t help but wonder how magnificent it would be to stay in the hotel.
 No doubt, we were enamored.